Hello, Mr. Smith,

 There is nothing wrong with changing your mind and giving yourself options on how you want to serve your country.
 I went from Marine to pilot to SEAL during the 3-4 years I had before going into training.
-Your mind may change again, but you can still prepare for either of those at the same time as they are very similar with their training and testing programs.
+Your mind may change again, but you still can prepare for either of those at the same time.
+They are very similar with their training and testing programs.

-First – take the Air Force PJ PAST which consists of 25m underwater and 500m swims, 1.5 mile run, and pushups, situps, and pullups.
+Take the Air Force PJ Physical Ability and Stamina Test (PAST), which consists of 25-meter underwater and 500-meter swims, 1.5-mile run and push-ups, sit-ups and pull-ups.
 Check here for standards and more tips.

-The SEAL PST is the same test, just arranged differently so the SEAL or PJ fitness programs will work for you to master this test.
+The SEAL Physical Screening Test (PST) is the same test, just arranged differently so the SEAL or PJ fitness programs will work for you to master this test.
 See the Navy SEAL PST here.

-See how you do on the PAST, and start working on reaching the passing and better-than-passing standards in each event as this will be your entrance exam.
+See how you do on the PAST and start working on reaching the passing and better-than-passing standards in each event.
+This will be your entrance exam.
 If you are scoring under the minimum standards, you have some time to prepare, so work on your weaknesses and make your strengths stronger.
-Here are the current events and minimums (and recommended scores in parenthesis) for the PAST.
+Here are the current events and minimums (and recommended scores in parentheses) for the PAST.

-NOTE: These are not AF recommended scores, these are scores that in my opinion put you in a better place to be fully prepared and competitive with the best students during the rigors of PJ Training.
+Note: These are not Air Force-recommended scores.
+These are scores that, in my opinion, put you in a better place to be fully prepared and competitive with the best students during the rigors of PJ training.

-- 1.5 mile run 9:47 or less (sub 9 min) – Work on your running pace and endurance if above 10 minutes on the run.
+- 1.5-mile run 9:47 or less (sub 9 minutes) -- Work on your running pace and endurance if above 10 minutes on the run.
 See running goal pace workouts.

-- 10 pull ups min (20) – The only way to get better at the PT exercises is practice every OTHER day.
-See PT Progression Training Ideas
+- 10 pull-ups minimum (20) -- The only way to get better at the PT exercises is practice every other day.

-While still in pre-training and college mode, consider taking a SCUBA class and an EMT class as PJs are the ultimate combat medics, and swimming and SCUBA is a big part of the job.
-You will find out whether or not you enjoy the water and learning about emergency medicine long before joining the military.
+While still in pre-training and college mode, consider taking a SCUBA class and an EMT class.
+PJs are the ultimate combat medics, and swimming and SCUBA are a big part of the job.
+You will find out whether you enjoy the water and learning about emergency medicine long before joining the military.